c-vandenberg/lammps-tutorials/level-1/lennard-jones-fluid/first-input/README.md

-# Level 1 - Lennard-Jones Fluid first-input.lammps Script Explained
+# Level 1 - Lennard-Jones Fluid first-input.lammps Script

+This `first-input.lammps` input script creates a simple cubic 3-dimensional simulation box, with periodic boundary conditions (i.e. the simulation box is conceptually replicated infinitely in 3-dimensions), that uses Lennard-Jones units.

+It also populates this simulation box with two types of atomic style atoms with the same mass but different energy and distance parameters.
+It also specifies a cut-off distance for any Lennard-Jones potential interactions.

+Finally, it performs an energy minimization of the system, outputting basic thermodynamic properties, before performing an MD simulation.

+## Input Script Syntax

-## PART A - ENERGY MINIMIZATION
+### PART A - ENERGY MINIMIZATION
 This section of the script is concerned with minimizing the energy of the system to find a stable or lower energy configuration before beginning dynamics simulations

 ### 1) Initialization